pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 standard cluster definitions in those namespaces.

-When the cluster is started, a HostClaim is created for each Metal3Machine associated to the cluster.
+When the cluster is started, a HostClaim is created for each Metal3Machine associated with the cluster.
 The ``hostSelector`` is inherited from the Metal3Machine.
 As in the original workflow, it is used to choose the BareMetalHost associated with the cluster, but the associated BareMetalHost is not in the same namespace as the HostClaim.
-The exact definition of the BareMetalHost remains hidden from the cluster user, only a small parts of its status is copied back to the HostClaim resource (actual power state).
+The exact definition of the BareMetalHost remains hidden from the cluster user; only a small parts of its status is copied back to the HostClaim resource (actual power state).
 The status of the HostClaim contains a reference to the BareMetalHost and so to the HardwareData that is readable by the end user.

 With the help of HardwareData, the data template controller has enough details to compute the different secrets (userData, metaData and networkData) associated to the Metal3Machine.
-Those secrets are linked to the HostClaim and, ultimately, to the BareMetalHost.
+These secrets are linked to the HostClaim and, ultimately, to the BareMetalHost.

 When the cluster is modified, new Machine and Metal3Machine resources replace